hrayjones/spivakov_pchic_ILC_CD4/docs/pchic.md

 The notebook [`20220606_spivakov_pchic_reanalysis.ipynb`](notebooks/20220606_spivakov_pchic_reanalysis.ipynb) describes how the pcHi-C and ABC model results were combined to create unique feature files.

+___

 ## Filtering Criteria

-The filtering used is based on converstation between Tareian Cazares and Valerya Malysheva in June 2022.
+The filtering used is based on conversatation between Tareian Cazares and Valerya Malysheva in June 2022.

+### Trans-chromosomal Interactions

-* We remove trans-chromosomal interactions.
+We remove trans-chromosomal interactions.

 > Removing trans-chromosomal interactions can be achieved by removing the NA distance values.

+We make sure to remove the trans-chromosomal interactions by remove any rows in our data frame that have where the bait chromosome is different from the oe chromosome.

+### Self interacting regions

-* We remove distance with Na values.
+* We remove rows that have a distance with Na values.
 In my original filtering I do not remove dist = 0.

 > There should be no interactions with dist = 0 in the Chicago peak matrices.
 The Capture Hi-C-adapted ABC analysis can generate pairs with dist = 0 and I should have removed those already from the peak matrices that I sent you, but it wouldn’t harm to remove again in your pipeline just in case.

+### Filtering by CHiCAGO score

 * We keep lines with a CHiCAGO score >= 5.